jevalen4868/UdaciCards/README.md

 ## Available Scripts

 If Yarn was installed when the project was initialized, then dependencies will have been installed via Yarn, and you should probably use it to run these commands as well.
 Unlike dependency installation, command running syntax is identical for Yarn and NPM at the time of this writing.

+### `npm install`
+If yarn not installed, this run this to download all of the application npm dependencies for execution.

 ### `npm start`